 The courts have also addressed when a company may become liable for analyst projections because it expressly "adopts or endorses" an analyst's report.
 This can occur if company officials confirm an analyst's projections or simply guide the analyst to the correct answer.
 In In re Burlington Coat Factory Securities Litigation, the company's chief accounting officer stated during a securities analysts' conference that he was "comfortable" with analysts' earnings forecasts within a certain range.
 The Third Circuit concluded that "[t]o say that one is 'comfortable' with an analyst's projection is to say that one adopts and endorses it as reasonable.
-When a high-ranking corporate officer explicitly expresses agreement with an outside forecast, that is close, if not the same, to the officer's making the forecast."
+When a high-ranking corporate officer explicitly expresses agreement with an outside forecast, that is close, if not the same, to the officer's making the forecast."110

-Case law also suggests that to plead entanglement by a company, plaintiffs are required to present specific facts that link an analyst's statements to insiders of the company and must satisfy the heightened pleading requirements of Federal Rule of Civil Procedure 9(b) and the Private Securities Litigation Reform Act of 1995.
-In re Navarre Corporation Securities Litigation involved a securities class action suit alleging that Navarre issued false and misleading statements about spinning off a subsidiary in order to inflate demand for Navarre's shares.
-Because the allegations of liability for third-party statements in the news failed to identify "who made the alleged announcement, where it was made, what it entailed, when it was made, why it
+Case law also suggests that to plead entanglement by a company, plaintiffs are required to present specific facts that link an analyst's statements to insiders of the company and must satisfy the heightened pleading requirements of Federal Rule of Civil Procedure 9(b) and the Private Securities Litigation Reform Act of 1995 (the "Litigation Reform Act").111 In re Navarre Corporation Securities Litigation involved a securities class action suit alleging that Navarre issued false and misleading statements about spinning off a subsidiary in order to inflate demand for Navarre's shares.
+Because the allegations of liability for third-party statements in the news failed to identify "who made the alleged announcement, where it was made, what it entailed, when it was made, why it was false when made or how plaintiffs [would be] able to substantiate the allegations did not satisfy the heightened pleading requirements under the Litigation Reform Act as applied to an entanglement claim and affirmed the district court's dismissal of the complaint.112